-With this, modern designs of Indian footwear are highly influenced by their western counterparts, yet still have traces of traditional culture which reminds them of its roots.
+With this, modern designs of Indian footwear are highly influenced by their western counterparts, yet still have traces of traditional culture, which reminds them of its roots.
 As the footwear industry grows in the country, companies are looking to penetrate into the international market, and prove their quality.
-One of these companies looking to expand their business overseas is Minal Footwear.
+One of these companies looking to expand their company overseas is Minal Footwear.

 What is Minal Footwear?